jt14den/jt14den.github.io/_posts/2016-08-09-using-awk-filter-rows.md

 What we want to do is get the rows from “Chr” (column 7) when it equals 6 and also the “Pos” (column 8) when the values are between 11000000  and 25000000.

 Let's start working out parts of the code in AWK.
 If you aren't familiar with AWk, it's a programming laguage designed for text processing and data extraction.
 One of the things it does well is recognize feilds in the data.
-For instance, we know we have 8 columns in our data.
-If you didn't know how many columns you have, you can find this out with a bit of AWK:
+For instance, we know we have 8 columns in our data, but if you didn't know how many columns you have, you can find this out with a bit of AWK:

 ```bash
 awk "{print NF}" < pos_cut.txt | uniq